isa-ulisboa/msc-gis/exercises/msc-gis-ex12_gps.md

 For this exercise, we will use the final GIS project you created in Exercise 07 - Editing.
 Create a copy of your project and rename the main folder and project file as `Ex12`.

-Additionaly, you will create a track record with a GPS app on your mobile and add it to your GIS project.
+Additionally, you will create a track record with a GPS app on your mobile and add it to your GIS project.

 # 1. Obtain GPS data